 At The English Lavender Farm in Applegate, visitors will find undulating acres of silver and green foliage and blossoms ranging from pale purple to brilliant blues.
 “The setting is really quite beautiful.
 People come when the flowers are blooming and the contrast between the fields of purple and the surrounding green hills is just lovely,” says Sue Owen, who co-owns the farm with her husband Derek.
 The Owens cultivate many kinds of lavender, including the short, dark Hidcote English Lavender the Grosso French Lavender and culinary lavenders like Royal Velvet and Melissa.

-Jacksonville’s Lavender Fields Forever nurtures seven varieties of lavender on 1.5 acres of their farm.
-Lavender varieties with blossoms of white, pink and blue are cultivated for essential oils, culinary use and crafts.
-Owners Cheri and Michael Lowry invite visitors to pick their own lavender, take a stroll through the fields and bring a picnic.
-The farm offers lavender distillation demos as well as hands-on classes about cultivation, distillation, culinary use, wreath-making and more.
-The Lowrys, who purchased Lavender Fields Forever in February, are excited to welcome visitors for their first season.
-Shop online or at the onsite barn store for bath and body products, essential oils and culinary treats.
+Jacksonville’s Applegate River Lavender Farm (formerly Lavender Fields Forever) nurtures seven varieties of lavender on 1.5 acres of their farm.
+Lavender varieties with blossoms of white, pink and blue are cultivated for essential oils, culinary use, and crafts.
+Owners Rob and Mary Rustad invite visitors to pick their own lavender, take a stroll through the fields and bring a picnic.
+The farm offers lavender distillation demos as well as hands-on classes about cultivation, distillation, culinary use, wreath-making, and more.
+Visit online or at the onsite barn store for bath and body products, essential oils, and culinary treats.
 Lavender Fields Forever offers a farm stay and is available for weddings and special events.
-The farm is open Friday through Sunday from 10 a.m. to 4 p.m. from June 14 to August 11, 2019.